Tacoma Rainiers: 1995–present: Tacoma Rainiers

-The Tacoma Rainiers shared a PCL championship in 2001 with New Orleans after the September 11 attacks forced the cancellation of the championship series.
-The Rainiers advanced to the championship series in 2005, but were swept by the Nashville Sounds.
-The Tacoma Rainers won its second PCL championship in 2010.
+The Tacoma Rainiers shared the 2001 PCL championship with New Orleans after the September 11 attacks forced the cancellation of the championship series.
+The Rainiers advanced to the championship series in 2005 but were swept by the Nashville Sounds.
+The Tacoma Rainiers won its second PCL championship in 2010.

-The Rainiers are broadcast on KHHO 850 AM by play-by-play announcer Mike Curto, who has been with the club since 1999.
+The Rainiers are broadcast on KIXI 880 AM with radio play-by-play also streamed online.
+Rylee Pay became the team's play-by-play announcer in 2025, replacing Mike Curto, who had been with the team since 1999 and retired in 2024.
+The team had an internet-only radio broadcast from 2021 to 2023 and previously was broadcast on KHHO 850 AM.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Rainiers were organized into the Triple-A West.
 Tacoma ended the season as champions of the Western Division by finishing in first place with a 73–47 record.
 No playoffs were held to determine a league champion; instead the Rainiers also won the Triple-A West championship by having the best regular-season record among all 10 teams.
-However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
+However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
 Tacoma finished the tournament tied for 13th place with a 5–5 record.
+José Marmolejos won the Triple-A West MVP award that season.

-In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, Triple-A West was renamed as the Pacific Coast League, the name historically used by the regional circuit prior to 2021.

+The Rainiers set a new PCL record in 2024 with 286 stolen bases, surpassing the 1981 Albuquerque Dukes' 281 steals.